newnix/nombre/README.md

 A simple SQLite3 database manager for recording and retrtieving terms, like having your own dictionary in a single database file with a small binary utility to manage it.

+## Dependencies
+All my primary systems are some form of BSD, so the GNU build tools are not regularly tested.
+To that end, the Makefile used here is designed with some conditionals that change the compilation behaviour based on the given value of `CC` when processing the file.
+It is possible to replicate this functionality in other formats, but I can't guarantee a timetable for support.

+Build Dependencies:

+	* A C99 compliant compiler and linker (CC and Clang/LLVM are fine)
+	* BSD Make (often called `bmake` in Linux distro repos
+	* Standard C header files (Consider installing the libc-devel packages on Linux distros)
+	* SQLite3 header files (Possibly a separate -devel package)
+	* The SQLite3 library (Probably already installed)

+Runtime Dependencies:

+	* A POSIX-ish OS
+	* A C99 compliant C library (optional)
+	* The SQLite3 library (optional)

 ## Interface
 The `nombre(1)` interface is a semi-natural language command line primarily driven by the use of subcommands, which will then construct and run SQL queries to interface with the database on your behalf.
 This allows